A Bevy of Baskets

 This style has been found with both the “Chalet Canada” and Chantili etchings.
 From the collection of 50 Shades member Alex Wicks.

 As above, gold basket belongs to Alex Wicks.
 The blue in the bottom left photograph is from the collection of Roger Lambert.
 The middle red belongs to Dwain Robertson.
-Top right orange piece belongs to Rose Mundy and the unusual salmon coloured basket at the bottom right is from the collection of Cindy Bishop Loughlin.
+Top right orange piece belongs to Rose Mundy and the unusual salmon coloured basket at the bottom right is from the collection of Cindy Bishop Laughlin.

 Photograph on left shows a “curly” variation: